automating-presentations/slide2mp4/README.md

  - [Python 3](https://www.python.org/)
  - [xmllint](http://xmlsoft.org/xmllint.html)

-When using Azure Speech, the following values are required.
-For more information, please refer to [this document](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/overview).

- - Your Azure Speech service subscription key
- - Your Azure Speech service region

-Note: If you choose a free (F0) pricing tier, please be aware that you may not be able to complete the execution of slide2mp4 as Azure Speech will prevent you from getting more than a certain number of audio (mp3) files.
+Note: If you choose a free (F0) pricing tier for Azure Speech, please be aware that you may not be able to complete the execution of slide2mp4 as Azure Speech will prevent you from getting more than a certain number of audio (mp3) files.

 When using Linux or macOS(including M1 Mac), you can install AWS CLI, FFmpeg, Ghostscript, GraphicsMagick, with [Homebrew](https://brew.sh/).